zodac/folding-stats/README.md

 Then create a simple container, attaching the `folding-stats_wildfly_logs` volume (in read-only mode):

-    docker container create --name dummy -v folding-stats_wildfly_logs:/root:ro folding-stats_wildfly docker cp dummy:/root/server.log ./server.log
+    docker container create --name dummy -v folding-stats_wildfly_logs:/root:ro folding-stats_wildfly

+We can then copy the logs from the `dummy` container to our host:

+    docker cp dummy:/root/server.log ./server.log
     docker cp dummy:/root/audit.log ./audit.log

+And finally remove the `dummy` container:

     docker rm dummy